dbroockman/repeated-online-panel-experiments/README.md

 ### Solicitation Emails

 We ask respondents for their email addresses and ask them to complete follow up surveys with solicitations sent to these email addresses.
-Examples of these solicitaitons are available [here](reinterview recruitment).
+Examples of these solicitaitons are available [here](reinterview recruitment/followup survey email reminders.png).

-We usually send 3 emails per re-interview survey -- an original solicitation and two reminders.
+We usually send 3 or more emails per re-interview survey -- an original solicitation and at least two reminders.
 We leave the re-interview survey open for at least two weeks.
+[This](reinterview recruitment/how long to keep reinterview open.png) graph shows when responses come in.

 ### Text Reminders